-I've read the book, thanks.
-Consider for a moment that Luna is largely unseen, no werewolf alive today was present for the events in dispute, and the spirits who could say are notoriously mutable in their nature and their minds (and therefore their memory).
-The particulars boil down to theology and mythology anyway.
+- Neither version can be confirmed since Luna is largely unseen, no werewolf alive today was present for the events in dispute, and the spirits who could say are notoriously mutable in their nature and their minds (and therefore their memory).
+So it comes down to theology and mythology.

 - It varies between books, but in SkinChangers and Changing Breeds, silver hurts ANYTHING that is connected to the spirit world...why?
 Old Folk Tales once stated silver is like liquid light (The Other Wiki can probably shed some light on that) and is thus holy (many religions revere it, as it is white as light and once refined more pure then gold) so it seems Silver + Faith + Unknown Numenia constantly in effect = Shifter Poison.

 - One of Luna's epithets is Queen of the Shadow.
 Her portfolio includes, among several other things, shapeshifting.
 From a metaphysical standpoint, every shapeshifter is a child of Luna.
 Luna didn't just curse the Uratha with the bane of silver she cursed all her children.
 Think about it.